 In summary, Arm Cortex-M processors achieve state-of-the-art accuracies on the keyword spotting application by tuning the network architecture to limit the memory and compute requirements.
 The DS-CNN architecture provides the best accuracy while requiring significantly lower memory and compute resources.

-The code, model definitions and pre-trained models are available at github.com/ARM-software.
+The code, model definitions and pre-trained models are available on GitHub.

 Our new Machine Learning developer site provides a one-stop repository of resources, detailed product information and tutorials to help tackle the challenges of ML at the edge.